Sanjay-George/Study-In-Germany/README.md

 1. **Direct Application:** This differs from uni to uni, so follow the instructions on their website.
 Most probably you'll need to send physical documents to the university (probably even notarized).
 2. **Through Uni-Assist:** This is easy!
 [Uni Assist](https://my.uni-assist.de/) is an intermediary and makes the application process easier.
 With uni-assist, we only need to send the documents once, and uni assist will verify and forward them to all universities that accept applications through uni-assist.
 You can read the [checklist here](https://www.uni-assist.de/tools/checklisten/)

+**Tip:** If you use DHL for sending your documents, ask them about any student offer or discount.

+**Note:** Any application that is forwarded through uni-assist needs to reach uni-assist by the deadline mentioned in university website. **Eg:** If the deadline is 31 October, your hard copies need to reach uni assist by that date.